Variables

 When slots are not needed, use SLOT="0".
 Do not use SLOT="", because the variable must not be empty.

-See Slotting for more information on this variable and see Package and Slot Moves.
+See Slotting for more information on this variable and see Package and slot moves.

 KEYWORDS